betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 [VoIP-audio](https://en.wikipedia.org/wiki/Voice_over_IP).
 If their internet connection fails during the meeting, they can still at least listen and speak.
 This raises a couple of potential issues.
-First, there is no practical advantage in doing this if the "telephone" the user calls in with is using a [VoIP service](https://www.voip-info.org/voip-providers-usa/).
+First, there is no practical advantage in doing this if the "telephone" the user employs is using a [VoIP service](https://www.voip-info.org/voip-providers-usa/).
-Next, when they do this and do not also *bind* the phone call connection together *with* their computer connection, they wind up appearing to the system as two different meeting participants taking up two slots.
-If a majority of participants wind up doing this in a large meeting, it can reduce the effective size limit by almost a factor of two.
+Next, participants use this approach and do not also *bind* the phone call connection together *with* their computer connection, they appear to the system as two different meeting participants, taking up two slots.
+If a majority of participants wind up using this approach in a large meeting, the effective size limit can be reduced by almost a factor of two.

 What happens if a meeting exceeds its size limit?
-In most case, attempts to join a meeting that is at its size capacity will be prevented.
+In most cases, attempts to join a meeting that is at its size capacity will be prevented.
 A key question is if and how the host may be notified of this.
 At present, this behavior is unclear.

 ### <a name='supported-devices'>Supported devices</a>

-* [A] = Audio-only telephone device using landline, cell or VoIP.
+* [A] = Audio-only telephone device using landline, cell or VoIP
-* [W] = Web-browser device often using a browser-extension.
+* [W] = Web-browser device often using a browser-extension
-* [M] = Mobile device (phone or tablet) operating over the internet.
+* [M] = Mobile device (phone or tablet) operating over the internet
-* [L] = Laptop or desktop computer device operating over the internet.
+* [L] = Laptop or desktop computer device operating over the internet
-* [VCS] = Video Conferencing System with dedicated hardware/network.
+* [VCS] = Video Conferencing System with dedicated hardware/network

-### <a name='no-install-option'>No install option</a>
+### <a name='no-install-option'>No-install option</a>

 It can be convenient to provide your meeting participants with a way of attending that does not require them to download or install any new software.
 This is typically possible only if they connect through a web browser.
 Even then, some vendor's products may require a browser extension to be downloaded.
-In addition, this approach also typically means that such a participant has limited functionality.
+In addition, this approach also typically means that such participants have limited functionality.
 For example, they may not be able to host a meeting as a presenter and share content from their browser.

-### <a name='high-definition-video'>High definition video</a>
+### <a name='high-definition-video'>High-definition video</a>

 So much of human interaction involves
 [non-verbal cues](https://www.lifesize.com/en/video-conferencing-blog/speaking-without-words).
-Poor video quality can dramatically reduce participant's ability to interpret non-verbal cues.
+Poor video quality can dramatically reduce participants' ability to interpret non-verbal cues.
 Among participants with long-standing, pre-existing, high-functioning relationships, the ability to interpret non-verbal cues is
 [not as essential](https://www.comptia.org/blog/the-art-of-non-verbal-communication-in-a-video-conferencing-world).
-However, high definition (HD) video can be essential in other circumstances particularly those where the people involved are meeting for the first time.
+However, high-definition (HD) video can be essential in other circumstances, particularly those where the people involved are meeting for the first time.

-In the COVID-19 pandemic situation, with so many being forced to work from home, the increase in network load has caused some vendors to temporarily disable support for high definition video.
+In the COVID-19 pandemic situation, with so many peoeple being forced to work from home, the increase in network load has caused some vendors to temporarily disable support for high-definition video.

-In addition, most vendor's products automatically adjust video quality based on moment-to-moment network responsiveness.
-Each participant's local network and/or the wide-area network loads may be such that even if high definition video is supported, the network loads will not support it.
+In addition, most vendors' products automatically adjust video quality based on moment-to-moment network responsiveness.
+Each participant's local network and/or the wide-area network loads may be such that even if high-definition video is supported, the network loads will not support it.

 ### <a name='test-meeting'>Test meeting</a>

-For first time users, without actually participating in a meeting it can be difficult to know of sure if the audio and video of your particular configuration will work with the vendor's product.
+For first-time users, without actually participating in a meeting it can be difficult to know of sure whether the audio and video of your particular configuration will work with the vendor's product.
 A test meeting is a useful way to test your particular setup to ensure it works, at a basic level, with the vendor's software and service.
-You may not be able to test all features but you should be able to test basic audio and video support.
+You may not be able to test all features, but you should be able to test basic audio and video support.
 Most vendors provide a *test meeting* for this purpose.
 Zoom provides a means to test audio and video each time prior to connecting to a new meeting.